hackclub/hackclub/workshops/3d_models_with_zdog/README.md

   translate: { z: 18, x:10},
 })
 ```
-In this last one, all we had to do was to move the box to the right to blend with the box in the right
+In this last one, all we had to do was to move the box to the right within the x-axis, so that it blends with the box in the right.
 ![result 3](https://cloud-m2gpkvlqa.vercel.app/0image.png)

 Now, i will just animate it